ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 It is possible to use an imperative programming style without losing the benefits of type and memory safety.
 However, it doesn't usually make sense to only program in an imperative style.
 Not using functional programming idioms at all would result in non-idiomatic OCaml code.

-Most existing modules provide an interface meant to be used in functional way.
+Most existing modules provide an interface meant to be used in a functional way.
 Some would require the development and maintenance of [wrapper libraries](https://en.wikipedia.org/wiki/Wrapper_library) to be used in an imperative setting and such use would in many cases be inefficient.

 ###  It Depends: Module State